sfc-gh-boconnor/scotland_hol/README.md

 ##### Notes on the query you have just ran

 You have just ran a query which filters all the indicies of deprivation metrics by health board.
-NB: the Health boards were not connected to the deprivation dataset.
-What you have done is create a spatial join to link the Datazone geography boundaries to the Health board boundaries.
-The join we used is one of the many hundreds standard advanced analyitical capabilities that snowflake has right outside the box.
+NB: the Health Boards were not connected to the deprivation dataset.
+What you have achieved is that you have created a spatial join to link the Datazone geography boundaries to the Health board boundaries.
+The join we used is one of the many hundreds of standard analyitical capabilities that Snowflake has available right outside the box.

-You will note we are not viewing the complex geography fields in the table.
-I have simply EXCLUDED them from the query via the EXCLUDE feature.
+You will note we are not viewing the  geography fields (which consist of json containing coordinates) in the table.
+I have simply excluded them from the query via the **EXCLUDE** feature.

 ##### Running Query 2 - A summary of casualty types for the Lothian health board